 When placed in surgery sites, L-PRF releases your body’s own natural healing proteins, creating a more efficient network for cells to enhance the healing process.

 The L-PRF is made from a small amount of blood that is collected from the patient.
 Which will create an advanced bioactive compound that will boost the healing forces within your own blood to improve your healing.
 The therapy is 100% natural and additive free.
+Even the tubes that are used to separate your blood are chemical free.
 Natural growth factors present in your body are concentrated using L-PRF.
 As a result, your own body releases healing proteins, and creates a scaffold for healing.

 L-PRF platelet rich treatments do the following: